DangerCove/DCOAboutWindow/README.md

 You can point to and maintain a custom `Acknowledgments.rtf` file, or you can use a script like [Acknowledge](https://github.com/DangerCove/Acknowledge) to generate it for you.

+# Changelog

+## v0.0.2

+* Switched to using 'Acknowledgments' instead of 'Acknowledg_e_ments' to be more consistent and prevent incompatibility with [Acknowledge](https://github.com/DangerCove/Acknowledge). **NOTE:** Make sure you change the filename of your acknowledgments and any setters/getters.

+## v0.0.1

+* Initial release.

 # Setup

 ## Via [cocoapods](http://cocoapods.org)